APS-Networks/APS-One-touch/ReadMe.md

 'BUILD_PROFILES' -> selected
 For other node details see Profiles section below.

-All package paths are calculated relative to user home until PATH_PREFIX is empty.
+All package paths are calculated relative to user_home or relative to `PATH_PREFIX` if provided.
 Configure correct path for selected and dependency profile packages.

 ## Profiles